First published April 2017; updated February 2019 and again in 2020.

 In early 2014, BC Hydro awarded SNC-Lavalin a contract to design, build, finance and maintain the John Hart Generating Station Replacement Project on Vancouver Island in British Columbia, Canada.
 The project will create [have] an installed capacity of 132 MW.
 The new facility will replace the existing 126-MW station…

 Note that BC Hydro said SNC-Lavalin has a 100% interest in the new generating facility near Campbell River.
 It remains under construction and is a considerable way from completion.
 However, even though SNC-Lavalin, the scandal-plagued company that has been banned from World Bank funded contracts for ten years, owns 100% of the project, it is not paying 100% of its cost.

-Keep in mind that not a single KWh of electricity had been delivered from the new John Hart facility by the end of fiscal year 2018.
-According to its annual Financial Information Act returns 2018, BC Hydro paid:
+Keep in mind that not a single KWh of electricity had been delivered from the new John Hart facility until three months before the end of fiscal year 2019.
+According to its annual Financial Information Act returns, BC Hydro paid:

 Categories: BC Hydro